 A high-calibre culinary arts industry has long been present in Niagara.
 Recently however, Niagara has been attracting more culinary stars with international reputations.
 And these top chefs, top restaurants, and top culinary employers are making headlines across Canada.
 If you haven’t been checking the news, here are the highlights.

 Top Chef Canada

 From Niagara-on-the-Lake, Tania Ganassini trained at top restaurants like Canoe and Cafe Boulud in Toronto, and the Michelin-starred Arco Antico in Rome.
 She not only co-owns a plant-based, nutrition-focused meal delivery business, Staff Meal Niagara, but also happens to be on the current season of Top Chef Canada.
 Having already been a finalist on Chopped Canada, Tania is gaining more national attention for her plant-based meals and high level talent.

 Canada’s Best New Restaurant

 Jordan Station is where you’ll find The Restaurant at Pearl Morissette, the champion of Canada’s Best New Restaurant 2018 handed out by enRoute magazine.
+More recently, they ranked 14th on Canada’s Best 100 Restaurants 2019.
 Pearl Morissette co-chefs Daniel Hadida and Eric Robertson trained in Parisian hotspots and Michelin-starred restaurants in Belgium before coming to a unique and unusual co-chef partnership in Niagara.